vinay-sj/python-flask-microservices/README.md

 ### Step 4: Create a EC2 Jenkins Server using terraform.
 1. Create an instance or use existing instance.
 Make sure the pem file of the instance is included in the AWS Key pairs.
+Store the .pem file in a secure place .
+We will be using this pem file through out.
+Login to ec2 instnace using the following command.

+ssh -i <key_pair.pem> ubuntu@<instancehostname>

 2. Install terraform
 ```
 sudo apt-get update && sudo apt-get install -y gnupg software-properties-common curl